 Q: What is graduated compression and how is it different than TED Hose (or anti-embolism stockings)?

 A: White Anti-Embolism stockings (often called TED's) are designed for patients who are lying down the majority of the time.
-They provide a slight amount of compression that is consistent in pressure along the leg, but are not considered "graduated" compression.
-Graduated compression is tighter at the ankle (where blood typically pools to when veins are stretched), and then gets less and less tight as it goes up the leg towards the heart.
+They provide a slight amount of pressure that is consistent in force along the leg, but are not considered "graduated" compression.
+Graduated pressure is tighter at the ankle (where blood typically pools to when veins are stretched), and then gets less and less tight as it goes up the leg towards the heart.
 This helps support the weakened vein walls and help perform the "pumping" action in the calf muscle to help push blood back towards the heart.

 Q: What are Mediven graduated compression stockings, and what makes them different than other compression stockings?

-A: Mediven graduated compression stockings are made by a company called medi. medi has been manufacturing graduated compression since 1960.
+A: Mediven graduated compression stockings are made by a company called Medi.
+Medi has been manufacturing graduated pressure garments since 1960.
 They are a worldwide leader in compression innovation and technology.
-Some of the unique components to mediven graduated compression stockings include: